 In the world of church communications, it is important for us to learn from each other and share what works and what doesn't.
-With that in mind, I wanted to interview Emilie Finke, an amazing church communicator who is in charge of Social Media & Women's Ministry at The Point in Knoxville, Tennessee, and give us all a chance to learn from her ministry.
+With that in mind, I wanted to interview Sheree Howard, an amazing church communicator who is currently serving as the Communications Director and Director of Contemporary Worship at Gloria Dei Lutheran Church in Houston, Texas, and give us all a chance to learn from her ministry.

 Staying Focused & Motivated

 The science of how marketing/communications makes people behave is fascinating to me.
 I read everything I can about human behavior— not Christian behavior— human behavior.
 If you can understand the way people are uniquely wired, and how they connect to concepts and ideas, you have a better chance of pitching a message they’ll respond to.